Formation-flying interferometry in geocentric orbits

 \section{Conclusions}

 This study demonstrates the feasibility of formation-flying interferometry in geocentric orbits based on celestial mechanics.
-The study revealed that the perturbing accelerations to be mitigated by precise control can be categorized into four types: (1) absolute physical acceleration, (2) relative physical acceleration, (3) relative fictitious acceleration owing to the perturbed orbital motion of the chief, and (4) relative fictitious acceleration owing to the perturbed motion of the reference formation.
-In addition, the secular and/or long-periodic perturbations on the eccentricity vector owing to Earth $J_3$ and lunisolar gravity were unique because an efficient control approach was subject to change to correct the absolute or relative perturbing accelerations.
-These results led to the characterization of the magnitude of each disturbance by the semi-major axis and the size of the formation.
+The perturbing accelerations to be mitigated by precise control can be categorized into four types: (1) absolute physical acceleration, (2) relative physical acceleration, (3) relative fictitious acceleration owing to the perturbed orbital motion of the chief, and (4) relative fictitious acceleration owing to the perturbed motion of the reference formation.
+In addition, the secular and/or long-period perturbations on the eccentricity vector owing to Earth $J_3$ and lunisolar gravity were unique because an efficient control approach could be changed to correct the absolute or relative perturbing accelerations.
+These results led to the characterization of the magnitude of each disturbance by the semimajor axis and the size of the formation.
 Consequently, small-perturbation conditions tended to appear in the higher-altitude and shorter-separation regions.
-Candidate orbits with a small disturbance of less than $10^{-7}$ $\rm m\,s^{-2}$ were observed in the high Earth orbit for a laser-interferometric gravitational-wave telescope with a size of 100 km and in the middle Earth orbit for a linear astronomical interferometer with a size of 0.5 km.
-The LEO tended to have larger disturbance magnitudes; however, LEO at a separation of approximately 0.1 km may be suitable for experimental purposes.
+Candidate orbits with a disturbance of less than $10^{-7}$ $\rm m\,s^{-2}$ were observed in the high Earth orbit for a laser-interferometric gravitational-wave telescope with a size of 100 km and in the medium Earth orbit for a linear astronomical interferometer with a size of 0.5 km.
+The LEO tended to have larger disturbance magnitudes; however, a LEO at a separation of approximately 0.1 km may be suitable for experimental purposes.
 These examples support the idea that the Earth’s orbit can be used for various types of formation-flying interferometry.

 \begin{appendix}